Andy-set-studio/stalfos.io/02-javascript.md

 ### ESC

-ESC simply provides you with the ability to bind events to the escape key.
-It's useful little tool for making your interactive elements accessible.
+ESC provides you with the ability to bind events to the escape key.
+It's a useful little tool for making your interactive elements more accessible.

 ```javascript
 {% include samples/javascript/helpers/esc.js %}